This letter was submitted to me by a parent who wishes to remain anonymous:

 We came in for a check-up for my 12-year-old daughter last week.
-Over the past 12 years, you have spent significant time during our appointments discussing my daughter’s weight trajectory.
+Since her birth, you have spent significant time during our appointments discussing my daughter’s weight trajectory.
 I can remember you telling me several times that her height was at a higher percentage than her weight, which you said was “good.”

 This is a serious issue for me because I know how incredibly damaging weight-based comments can be to a child’s long-term health.
 I know that you care about your patients, and I know that you had no intention of doing harm, and yet you did.
 Here’s why: